kstep/graphicsmagick/README.txt

      http://www.gnu.org/software/hp2xx/hp2xx.html

   to read the HP-GL image format.
 Note that HPGL is a plotter file format.
 HP printers usually accept PCL format rather than HPGL format.
+Ghostscript (see above) is also required.

 * GraphicsMagick requires the LCMS library available from